 Santiago Oaks Regional Park in Orange feels very accessible to those who might be hesitant to explore the greater wilds of Orange County with kids.
 I would feel comfortable taking a toddler here, because the hikes are short and the pay-offs are big.
 [NOTE: There are quite a few trail closures due to the October 2017 Canyon Fire 2 which heavily impacted this park.
 So make sure … [Read more...]

 Find the best nature hikes to take with families in Orange County.
 Many are more like nature walks and designed more for connecting your family to the outdoors.
 Families can relax together!

-When I think of Newport Beach, I think of sailing and the ocean.
+Everyone thinks of the Newport Beach Civic Center Park as the place with the white bunny sculptures.
+But when I think of Newport Beach, I think of sailing and the ocean.
 Even their city seal sports sails, fish, and the ocean.
 So that's why it makes sense that the architecture of the Newport Beach Civic Center and Park (NBCC) should match that vision.
-The roofline looks like waves and when I walk into the park the paths wind and turn in a natural rolling motion.
-I can see … [Read more...]
+The roofline looks like … [Read more...]